 Laser eye surgery can be used to treat long or short sightedness and astigmatism.
-Each laser treatment is customised to perfectly treat your eye making it highly accurate.
+Each laser treatment is customised to treat your eye making it highly accurate.
 Dr Tom Cunneen is one of the few surgeons in Perth who have done an international fellowship in laser eye surgery.
 He will discuss which option is best for you based on your lifestyle and the precise nature of your eye.
-All laser eye surgeries are performed at the state of the art Perth Eye Hospital.

 LASIK involves using a femtosecond laser to create a wafer thin flap of corneal tissue (one tenth of a millimetre) which is carefully rolled back.
 An excimer laser then precisely shapes the cornea.
 The flap is placed back in position and the vision rapidly improves.
 98% of people will see 6/6 (20/20) one week after surgery.

-Phototherapeutic Keratectomy (PRK) is an alternate technique which involves directly changing the surface of the cornea with an excimer laser.
+Trans – Phototherapeutic Keratectomy (Trans- PRK) is an alternate technique which involves directly changing the surface of the cornea with an excimer laser.
 The cornea heals rapidly leaving a smooth surface.
 Because there is no flap created, the eye maintains almost all its structural integrity.
-The cells of the eye need to cover the lasered area, and so the recovery is slower than with LASIK; however after the healing phase, the results are equivalent.
+The rates of dry eye are less than LASIK.
+The cells of the eye need to cover the lasered area, and so the recovery is slower than with SMILE or LASIK; however after the healing phase, the results are equivalent.

 This is the first thing that most people want to know.
 There are now many safe and effective ways to treat short or long sightedness and Dr Cunneen will find a solution that is most suited to your lifestyle and your eyes.
 So while your eyes may not be ideal for LASIK, there may be another procedure to improve your vision.